duong233/duong233/README.md

 ### Hi there 👋
-I am Dương, i am AI engineer.\
+I am Dương, i am an AI engineer.\
 Passionate about learning language models.
 - 🔭 I’m currently working on Computer Vision.
-- 🌱 I’m currently learning Computer Engineering at the School of Information and Communication Technology( not graduated yet hehe )
+- 🌱 I’m currently learning Computer Engineering at the School of Information and Communication Technology( graduated on 1/2/2024 ).
-- 👯 I’m looking to collaborate on papers related to the Language model area
+- 👯 I’m looking to collaborate on papers related to the Language model area.
-- 🤔 I’m looking for help with French.
-- 📫 How to reach me: feel free to contact with me at: duong.vt2332k@gmail.com
+- 📫 How to reach me: feel free to contact me at: duong.vt2332k@gmail.com.
-- 😄 Pronouns: DON'T WASTE YOUR YOUTH, ENJOY EVERY SINGLE MOMENT WITH YOUR BELOVED PEOPLE
-- ⚡ Fun fact: I kinda like football, send me a msg if you want to play a match with my team haha 😄
+- ⚡ Fun fact: I kinda like football, send me a msg if you want to play a match with my team hehe.

 ### :hammer_and_wrench: Languages and Tools :
 <div>